 Earlier this month, I had the pleasure of giving my How to Write Blog Posts that Get Results presentation at WordCamp Hamilton 2015.

 If just the thought of public speaking makes you anxious, you might be questioning how I can describe such an experience as a pleasure.
 I get it!

 Not long after I started my business, I was invited to speak at a local bookstore, and it was just too good a marketing opportunity to turn down.
 I was so terrified, that I was actually relieved when no one showed up – scheduling it at the same time as an NHL playoff game was probably not the best idea – even though it meant I didn’t get the chance to promote my services.

-Since then, I’ve had many opportunities to share my expertise with a variety of audiences, and it’s definitely gotten easier.
+Since then, I’ve had many opportunities to share my expertise with a variety of audiences, including NAPO, POC, and many others, and it’s definitely gotten easier.
 Even though I’m still anxious for days ahead of time, once I get up to speak, it’s a great feeling to realize how much I have to offer.
 Because I didn’t shy away from public speaking –despite being an introvert who had only spoken to groups when it was required for grades – I’ve reaped many rewards that might otherwise have passed me by.
 I’ve listed several of them here.

 7 Rewards of Developing Presentation Skills